Understanding Tx Relay API

 A major source of friction in Web3 is the need for users to hold a small amount of the chain's native token to pay for token approvals and subsequent transactions (aka paying "gas" fees).

 This API returns liquidity—prices and quotes—to end users.
 If a user is happy with a quote the API has provided, they can sign an EIP-712 message for the approval and trade.
-Then, Tx Relay API can submit the transaction to the blockchain on behalf of the user, eliminating the need for the end user to pay for gas manually.
+Then, Gasless API can submit the transaction to the blockchain on behalf of the user, eliminating the need for the end user to pay for gas manually.

 The term "gasless" refers to the ability for users to trade without needing to pay the gas cost at that moment.
 Instead, a third party like 0x can submit the transaction(s) to the blockchain and pay the gas fee.
 So, in practice, there is still gas involved—it's just being paid by someone else.
 The user doesn't have to worry about holding the chain's native token in order to pay for gas cost upfront when submitting a transaction.
-A suggested implementation is to use Tx Relay API to pay for the gas on behalf of the user with the trade's input token (sell token).
+A suggested implementation is to use Gasless API to pay for the gas on behalf of the user with the trade's input token (sell token).

 Key Terms